serdeliverance/blog/_posts/2021-06-06-akka-streams-getting-started.md

 ![slow producer fast consumer]({{ site.baseurl }}/assets/images/akka-streams/sonic-slow-producer-fast-consumer.png "Slow Producer, Fast Consumer")

 The first scenario is acceptable.
-There's no problem having a slow consumer.
-In that case, at least the consumer will be idle, but there's no buffer overflow risk.
+There’s no problem having a slow producer.
+In that case, at least the consumer will be idle, but there’s no buffer overflow risk.

 ![fast producer slow consumer]({{ site.baseurl }}/assets/images/akka-streams/sonic-fast-producer-slow-consumer.png "Fast Producer, Slow Consumer")

 However, the second scenario is something we want to be cared about.
-If we have a fast consumer and a slow consumer, it will lead to a situation where the consumer's buffer got overflowed. `Back-pressure` comes to solve this problem.
+If we have a fast producer and a slow consumer, it will lead to a situation where the consumer's buffer got overflowed. `Back-pressure` comes to solve this problem.

 `Back-pressure` is a flow-control mechanism where the consumer signals the producer with the amount of elements it is able to handle.
 In order words, it is a comunication from consumer to producer, where the first one signals the demand it can process.
 That way, producers can adjust their rate of emitting elements.